vgmstream/vgmstream/doc/BUILD.md

 ## External libraries
 Support for some codecs is done with external libs, instead of copying their code in vgmstream.
 There are various reasons for this:
-- each lib may have complex or conflicting ways to compile that aren't simple to duplicate
+- each lib may have complex or conflicting ways to compile that aren't simple to replicate
 - their sources can be quite big and undesirable to include in full
-- libs usually only compile with either GCC or MSVC, while vgmstream supports both compilers, so linking to the generated binary is much easier
+- libs usually only compile with either GCC or MSVC, while vgmstream supports both compilers, so linking to the generated binary (compatible) is much easier
 - not all licenses used by libs may allow to copy their code
 - simplifies maintenance and updating

 They are compiled in their own sources, and the resulting binary is linked by vgmstream using a few of their symbols.

-Currently only Windows builds can use external libraries, as vgmstream only includes generated 32-bit DLLs, but it should be fixable for others systems with some effort (libs are enabled on compile time).
+Currently repo contains pre-compiled external libraries for Windows (32-bit Windows DLLs), while other systems link to system libraries.
 Ideally vgmstream could use libs compiled as static code (thus eliminating the need of DLLs), but involves a bunch of changes.

-Below is a quick explanation of each library and how to compile binaries from them (for Windows, for Linux modules should include them automatically).
+Below is a quick explanation of each library and how to compile binaries from them (for Windows).
 Unless mentioned, their latest version should be ok to use, though included DLLs may be a bit older.

 MSVC needs a .lib helper to link .dll files, but libs below usually only create .dll (and maybe .def).
 Instead, those .lib are automatically generated during build step in `ext_libs.vcxproj` from .dll+.def, using lib.exe tool.